saytat/Notebooks/2016-01-18-project-ideas.md

 User Interface:
 The app should be able to search for content available in net automatically.
 In order to capture content, it has to go beyond its own content upload/create UI.
 For example, if someone uploads a twitter story with hashtag #krochmalna; that input could be used to pull the information into the app.
 From instagram as well???
 The pulled in content can be kept in a POOL for curators to use to tell a story.
 Crafting the story is paramount.
-Our app is for
+The third level is what Berger describes in Another Way of Telling.
+How does the image and text live in conjuction?